bszek213/deepCFB/README.md

 machine learning that predicts the outcome of any Division I college football game.
 Data are from 2015 - 2023 seasons.
 My DNN has an accuracy of 84% on the validation data.
 I use multi-class learning to use the prior week's feature data to predict next week's feature data.
 I used multiple models to achieve this.
-Data are from Sports-reference.com (https://www.sports-reference.com/cfb/) and cfbd (https://collegefootballdata.com/).
+Data are from Sports-reference.com [SportsRef](https://www.sports-reference.com/cfb/) and
+[CFBD](https://collegefootballdata.com/).
 The .pkl files I could not update to GitHub due to size issues.

 THE BIG PROBLEM:
 -this is trained on every college football teams.
 The models have bias from the bad teams, thus every top 25 team